Twipped/CurvyAndTrans.com/posts/2019-08-12.0913.79369D/index.md

 ---
 My name is Jocelyn, and I’m a Torrid addict.
 I saw this dress on a mannequin in the window and knew I had to try it on.
 I tried it on, saw how well it hung with the handkerchief hem line, saw it had pockets, and realized I wasn’t leaving the store without this dress.

 Last Saturday we had made plans to take the kids to the beach, but after we got up we realized that we had a surprise cold front and temperatures at the beach were actually pretty cool, cooler than we really wanted to deal with.
-So instead I ended up taking Sam to the mall for some mommy/daughter shopping time.
+So instead I ended up taking S to the mall for some mommy/daughter shopping time.
 She got to ride the train, we bought us both new dresses, we had lunch and Cinnabon, and then I let her buy a new Barbie that came with puppies which pee and poop (what’s with kids and bodily functions?).
 It was a great morning.

 While I was checking out at Torrid they asked me if I wanted to get a second item to get the BOGO 50% deal, so I ran back to my dressing room and grabbed a dress I had been considering, but once she added it on I decided the discount didn’t make up for the added total and I couldn’t afford it.